bitcoinjs/bitcoinjs-lib/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-A javascript Bitcoin library for node.js and browsers.
+A javascript Bitcoin Gold library for node.js and browsers.
 Written in TypeScript, but committing the JS files to verify.

 Released under the terms of the [MIT LICENSE](LICENSE).

 ## Should I use this in production?
 If you are thinking of using the *master* branch of this library in production, **stop**.
-Master is not stable; it is our development branch, and [only tagged releases may be classified as stable](https://github.com/bitcoinjs/bitcoinjs-lib/tags).
+Master is not stable; it is our development branch, and [only tagged releases may be classified as stable](https://github.com/BTCGPU/bitcoinjs-lib/tags).

 ## Can I trust this code?
 > Don't trust.
 Verify.

-We recommend every user of this library and the [bitcoinjs](https://github.com/bitcoinjs) ecosystem audit and verify any underlying code for its validity and suitability,  including reviewing any and all of your project's dependencies.
+We recommend every user of this library and the [bitcoinjs](https://github.com/BTCGPU/bitcoinjs-lib) ecosystem audit and verify any underlying code for its validity and suitability, including reviewing any and all of your project's dependencies.

-Mistakes and bugs happen, but with your help in resolving and reporting [issues](https://github.com/bitcoinjs/bitcoinjs-lib/issues), together we can produce open source software that is:
+Mistakes and bugs happen, but with your help in resolving and reporting [issues](checkEquihashhttps://github.com/BTCGPU/bitcoinjs-lib/issues), together we can produce open source software that is:

 - Easy to audit and verify,
 - Tested, with test coverage >95%,